 Stage Manager Resume Questions

-While an objective statement used to be standard resume protocol and is still appropriate for first-time jobseekers and those changing fields, most employers these days want to see a professional summary.
+While a resume objective used to be standard resume protocol and is still appropriate for first-time jobseekers and those changing fields, most employers these days want to see a professional summary.
 A professional summary is precisely what it sounds like: a summary of your professional accomplishments.
 Think of this section as your elevator pitch and ask yourself, “If I only had 30 seconds to convince an employer to hire me, what would I tell them?â€ Include a brief statement about who you are, who you serve, and how you can help.
 Refer to this supervisor resume sample for an idea of how to draft an effective summary.

 Your resume should include no more than 20 to 30 bullet points in total.
 Your most recent or most relevant position earns eight bullet points, as does your second-most recent or relevant.
 The next two positions get four, while any subsequent positions get no more than 10 total.
 If you donâ€™t have a lot of experience, use this supervisor resume sample for an idea of how many bullet points to include per position.